POINT OF VIEW

 Consider the time dimension

 Temporal questions are often revealing.
-What went on before the problem occurred?, was there any recent or relevant changes to the solution?, What upgrades, patches, or hardware changes have happened?.
+What went on before the problem occurred?
+Were there any recent or relevant changes to the solution?
+What upgrades, patches, or hardware changes have happened?

 Check the facts

 Whenever you are presented with a fact, do not take it as read, ask how that information was verified.
 “It is running slow” ….
 “What metrics are you using to measure and compare the performance” and can I have a copy for my report.

 When information is not available ask the question, “How can we find out or verify this” and record the information in the tables below.